kiwi0fruit/pandoctools/README.rst

    (dependence) - classical tools.
 -  `Pandoctools CLI
    app <https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/cli>`__:
    profile manager of text processing pipelines.
-It stores short shell (bash or batch) scripts - called profiles - that define chain operations over text.
+It stores short bash scripts - called profiles - that define chain operations over text.
    They are mostly Pandoc filters but any CLI text filter is OK.
    Profiles can be used to convert any document of choise in the specified manner.
 -  `Knitty <https://github.com/kiwi0fruit/knitty>`__ (dependence):
    Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
 Insert python code